 The Council has jurisdiction to reconsider a compliance decision made by the Council or a stop work order issued by a person authorized by the Council.
 These reconsiderations can be initiated by the Council or on the request of the person who is the subject of the original decision.
 The Council has no jurisdiction to reconsider a decision if it is already subject to an appeal that has concluded.
 Reconsiderations are conducted in accordance with the Compliance Determinations Procedure Manual.

 A person who is subject to a compliance decision may appeal the decision to the Forest Appeals Commission provided that the appeal conforms to the requirements of the Act and regulations.
-For a complete discussion of appeals from Council decisions, please see the Forest Appeals Commission Procedure Manual.
+For more information, see the Forest Appeals Commission Appeal Process.